gladiusaxelay/UDFSND-Item-Catalog/README.md

 ### JSON endpoints

-The output on your terminal should be as:

-Returns all items in the catalog
+API to return all items in the catalog:
 ```
 /api/v1/catalog/JSON
 ```

-Returns all categories in the catalog
+API to return all categories in the catalog:
 ```
 /api/v1/categories/JSON
 ```

-Returns an item of the catalog
+API to return an item of the catalog:
 ```
 /api/v1/categories/<int:category_id>/item/<int:category_item_id>/JSON
 ```